hugsy/gef/README.md

 * Interactive two-way communication between `HeapME` and `GEF`
 * Create a standard way of (un)hooking to the different `GEF` heap-analysis-helper functions
+* Create a GEF setting that will allow heap-analysis-helper commands to return an object besides using gef_print

 ## Instant Setup ##